Skip to the content

 The FNIGC National Student Bursary is open to First Nations students in Canada who are enrolled full-time in a college or university program which focuses on the fields of health, social sciences, or applied sciences (or studying issues related to First Nations data sovereignty).
 Applicants must provide the following information as part of their application:

-• Evidence of student status (a letter of acceptance, a transcript of marks, etc.),
+• evidence of student status (such as a letter of acceptance or a transcript of marks, etc.); and

-• Letter of reference (from an employer, professor, community member, etc.).
+• a letter of reference from an employer, professor, community member, etc.

 Essay

-Applicants must also complete a short essay (minimum 500 words) that answers the following question:
+Applicants must also submit an essay * (minimum of 500 words, and maximum of 800 words) that answers the following question:

-Please include a title page, date of submission, and a bibliography (in MLA or APA format for sources).
+Please include a bibliography (in MLA or APA format for your sources).

-All eligible applications will be reviewed by a committee established by the FNIGC Board of Directors and assessed according to a rating matrix (which can be accessed here).
-The bursary recipients will be announced in April 2025 and posted on the FNIGC website and social media platforms.
-By applying, the winner consents to the use of their name and address (City/First Nation only) and photograph in any related FNIGC publicity.
+All eligible applications will be reviewed by a committee of FNIGC’s Board of Directors, who will evaluate and assess them using a rating matrix.
+The successful bursary recipients will be announced in spring 2026 and will be promoted on FNIGC.ca and on our social media platforms.
+Note that by applying, individuals consent to the use of their name, location (city/First Nation only), and image in FNIGC’s publicity efforts.

 FNIGC National Student Bursary FAQ